UnitedThruAction/Data/Tools/README.md

 * `WriteinSheets.py` generate HTML write-in sheets for volunteers to record voter contact.
 Can be quickly and easily printed to PDF inside modern browsers.

 * `FuzzyMatch.py` performs a fuzzy match of a dict() of personal attributes against the Voter File.

+* `CachingGeocoder.py` is a really simple implementation of a caching geocoder using the Google Maps Geocoding API, which takes in a Pandas DataFrame of addresses and converts it into a Geopandas GeoDataFrame with points in CRS 84 for each address.